pedrobn23/Master-thesis/README.md

   - Dependent typing.

 ## Acknowledges
-Thanks a lot to Ángel Prieto for supervising this work.
+Thanks a lot to Ángel González-Prieto for supervising this work.

 ## If you want to help
 - Just reading and telling me whether everything is understandable and well written is more than enough. :)